 Ryan Moore Wants Dry Cup For Magic Wand

-Wet and the widest draw for Irish mare Magic Wand have English Ryan Moore hopeful rather than confident going into his latest Melbourne Cup bid.
+Wet and the widest draw for Irish mare Magic Wand have English jockey Ryan Moore hopeful rather than confident going into his latest Melbourne Cup bid.

 has been rated in the soft range on Monday.